Delivering A Full Range Of Services Open Saturday

-GM Pickup Truck Automatic drive line Repair Service
+GMC and Chevrolet Pickup Truck Automatic Drive Line Repair Service

 Hyundai Automatic Transmission Service

 Boise’s Professional Drive Line Service

 Boise Transmission Repair can handle any and all upgrades you might need for your diesel powered pickup truck.
 Today’s modern diesel performance is advancing rapidly.

 The current lineup for pickup truck diesel engines can make nearly 1,750 plus lb-ft of torque at the wheels and still be drive-able on the street.
 Getting that much power to the ground, brings up some challenges for every component in your drive line, converter,transfer cases.
 Every single part in a transmission can be a weak link.
 Don’t let that happen to your trucks transmission, because eventually you will pay the price!
 So, avoid breaking the bank and call Boise Transmission Repair to get a professional transmission diagnosis call right now…

 Dependable Transmission services in Boise Idaho

 RDI is a transmission repair industry acronym that stands for: Remove, Disassemble, & Inspect.
 This is only recommended if the problem with the gearbox is determined not to be a problem that can’t be fixed with the transmission in the vehicle.

 Remove: Remove the gearbox from the vehicle for dis-assembly.